Quickstart guide

 </div>

-Now we're able to edit a style element from our Design System!
+Now we can edit a style element from our Design System!

 To build our simple application, we will bundle it in a ZIP file and upload it to the monday.com server.

-2. Create an archive of the contents of your Build folder (ZIP file).
+npm run build.
+This command will create a new build folder in your directory. - Create an archive of the contents of your build folder (ZIP file).

 If this is not suitable for you, you can serve your app via an iframe URL instead.